Marketing vs. Sales: What's the Difference?

 Each stage of the funnel requires communicating with customers:

 • Salespeople communicate more directly with customers.
-They’ll use email, phone and video calls, and in-person meetings to approach potential customers in the hopes of converting them to customers.
+They approach potential customers using email, phone and video calls, and in-person meetings in the hopes of converting them to customers.
 Once they’ve achieved that goal, they maintain relationships with existing customers.

 Marketing and sales work best together.
 For example, marketing teams can generate leads (known as marketing qualified leads or MQLs) for sales.
 In contrast, the sales team can inform marketing about customers’ needs so they can develop more specific campaigns and messaging.